-Minimum Required Roof Slope by Roofing Material Type
+Minimum Required Roof Pitch for All Roofing Materials

 The minimum roof slope allowed by code for any type of roof is ⅛-in-12, applicable only to coal tar pitch roof systems.

 All other flat roof materials require a minimum slope of ¼-in-12, which is why flat roofs are properly known as “low-slope” roofs.

 Asphalt roof shingles have a minimum slope requirement of 2-in-12 with a double application of underlayment, and 4-in-12 otherwise.
 Most other pitched roofing materials, such as clay tile or metal panels, require minimum slopes from 2½-in-12 to 4-in-12.

 Read on to learn more about roof slope requirements, or scroll to the end to see the chart with all the different roofing types.

 About This Minimum Roof Slope Chart

 The following table shows the minimum required (allowable) roof slope for each type of roofing material mentioned in the code.